TechniCraft1/Block_game_UNO/README.md

-# Tetris_like_game_UNO
+# Block_game_UNO
-This is a simple game that mimics the original Tetris for the Arduino Uno and the SSD1306 OLED Display.
+This is a simple game that mimics the original 'Tetris' for the Arduino Uno and the SSD1306 OLED Display.
 Note: Under Development

+For Educational purposes only!

 # Requirements:
 1x Arduino with the ATMEL ATmega 328P